HTTPArchive/almanac.httparchive.org/sql/2020/07_SEO/README.md

 These are the queries for the 2020 SEO Chapter as discussed in https://github.com/HTTPArchive/almanac.httparchive.org/issues/908

-## WebPageTest Results

-The "WebPageTest Results" folder contains json files for example tests made using the 2020 custom metrics scripts.
-They are a good reference to what we will get once the crawl is completed.
-I pull from these to create test objects for the queries.

 ## file naming
 file names start with the table being queried.
 Next is the custom metric if appropriate.
 Then "_by_" followed by how the query is grouped.
 Finally anything more specific needed.

 Queries contain one or more metrics that match the queries grouping structure.

-To avoid creating over complicated queries we should split up any that contain say more than 10 fields into sperate queries with logical groupings.

 ## general